Howell Cobb: Cobb family

 The Cobb family included many prominent Georgians from both before and after the Civil War era.
 Cobb's uncle and namesake, also Howell Cobb, had been a U.S. Congressman from 1807 to 1812, and then served as an officer in the War of 1812.

 Cobb's younger brother, Thomas Reade Rootes Cobb, was also a politician and soldier and was killed in the Civil War.
 Thomas Willis Cobb, a member of the United States Congress and namesake of Georgia's Cobb County, was a cousin.
 His niece Mildred Lewis "Miss Millie" Rutherford was a prominent educator, white supremacy advocate, and leader in the United Daughters of the Confederacy.
-Howell Cobb's daughter, Mrs. Alexander S. (Mary Ann Lamar Cobb) Erwin, was responsible for creating the United Daughters of the Confederacy's Southern Cross of Honor in 1899, which was awarded to Confederate Veterans.
+Howell Cobb's daughter, Mary Ann Lamar Cobb Erwin, was responsible for creating the United Daughters of the Confederacy's Southern Cross of Honor in 1899, which was awarded to Confederate Veterans.
 His son, Andrew J. Cobb, served as a justice of the Georgia Supreme Court.